tkurbad/piconscripts/README.md

   from ocram's repo does, but only for the German DVB-C provider Kabel BW.
-  Look at the "unmatched channels" section, if you care to conribute missing icons to https://github.com/ocram/picons.
+  Look at the "unmatched channels" section, if you care to conribute missing picons to https://github.com/ocram/picons.